aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/installing-truetype-fonts-on-linux/_index.md

 ## See Also

-- [Liberation Fonts](https://fedorahosted.org/liberation-fonts/) as an alternative to standard Windows fonts.
+- [Liberation Fonts](https://fedorahosted.org/liberation-fonts/) as an alternative to standard Windows fonts